 You ARE the love mama, hold on to that.
 Your baby is you, and you are them.
 Your heart is where your baby was first born and will live forever more.

-2. Pheromones bond you: It’s no secret that the smell of your baby can trigger maternal bonding, but the opposite is true as well.
+It’s no secret that the smell of your baby can trigger maternal bonding, but the opposite is true as well.
 The bond between a mother and child is so much more than a loving feeling.
-Pheromones are exchanged in the womb, through breastfeeding, and through other types of physical contact which create a lifelong bond between mothers and child.
+Pheromones are exchanged in the womb, through breastfeeding, and through other types of physical contact which create a lifelong bond between mother and child.

-3. Remember that all mothers bond with their babies: Remember that it’s okay if you don’t bond with your baby right away, you will bond with them on your own timeline, please also remember that mothers who share genetics with their babies also have a hard time bonding at first.
+Remember that it’s okay if you don’t bond with your baby right away, you will bond with them on your timeline, please also remember that mothers who share genetics with their babies also have a hard time bonding at first.

-4. Cut your baby some slack: Try not to put too much pressure on the fact that the baby is donor conceived.
+Try not to put too much pressure on the fact that the baby is donor-conceived.
 Babies don’t know how they were conceived, babies are babies!
-If the baby is crying a lot, or having a hard time nursing, or not bonding with you right away, remember that it has nothing to do with them being donor conceived.
+If the baby is crying a lot, or having a hard time nursing, or not bonding with you right away, remember that it has nothing to do with them being donor-conceived.

-5. Honesty builds trust and attachment: Continue to be truthful with your child about how they were conceived, and find casual ways to weave it into conversations, just like you would the fact that they have Irish heritage, have 10 toes on their feet, and were born in California.
-This creates a strong foundation of identity, normalcy and trust in their parents.
-Create a safe, non judgmental space for your child to ask questions or express raw emotions.
+Continue to be truthful with your child about how they were conceived, and find casual ways to weave it into conversations, just like you would the fact that they have Irish heritage, have 10 toes on their feet, and were born in California.
+This creates a strong foundation of identity, normalcy, and trust in their parents.
+Create a safe, nonjudgmental space for your child to ask questions or express raw emotions.
 Let them know that you will love them no matter what they say or ask.

 You will see that genetics or DNA is nowhere in these bullet points.
 Bonding with your baby can happen in many ways, but the important thing to remember is that it is no different than a mother and child who share genetics.